Baryonyx (band): History

 In 2017, the band enters for the first time in the "Euro Indie Music Chart" on 113th position with the song "Mondo a Colori" of the album "Fuori il Blizzard".

 In the summer of 2017, the single "Lighlty Sunrise" is released in collaboration with the DJ Kinlax.

 In 2018 the band create a remix from the song “Pensieri” and they call it “Farsi Trascinare”: this song close the musical phase began with "Fuori il Blizzard".

 In fact in the second part of 2018 they announce a new musical experimentation in the modern Italian indie music.
-About this, they published two singles "Mistico" and "Demone" that officially launch this new phase.
+About this, they published seven singles from "Mistico" (2018) to "Zebrasino" (2021).

+In 2021 the band decides to take a break and opening to personal solists projects.